onelogin/terraform-provider-onelogin/README.md

 ## Contributing

 As this is a work-in-progress project, contributions and feedback are very much welcome.
 Please open an issue or submit a pull request if you'd like to contribute.

+## Updates
+6-1-23: In order to provide full functionality on Terraform, I need to rewrite the Onelogin Go SDK.
+Here is the [work in progress branch](https://github.com/onelogin/onelogin-go-sdk/tree/non-generated-updates)